List of New Approach Directives

 All of these directives are of the so-called new approach type which means that their requirements are not expressed in terms of limits and tests to be performed, but in terms of:

-Essential requirements are no specific directions.
-They describe the desired result of the directives application in global terms.
+Essential requirements are not specific instructions.
+They describe instead the required result of the application of the directive in global terms.

 In the case of the EMC-directive this is done by stating that all equipment should be able to perform satisfactorily in their EM-environment.
-This means that requirements must be met for both emission and susceptibility as equipment creates EM interference, and must reside in EM interference (or wanted field) from other equipment.
+This means that requirements must be met for both EM-field emission , and equipment must satisfactorily operate in the presence of interference (or wanted field) from other equipment.

-The details of limits and test methods are left over to the market, by means of European Standards to be applied.
-Most European standards are based on publications from the IEC (International Electronic Committee), adapted and/or modified by the CENELEC, and translated by the member states to be used in the respective countries.
+The details of limits and test methods are not within the new approach directives itself, but filled in by the market itself.
+All EC harmonized standards are based on publications from the IEC (International Electronic Committee) , CEN or ISO and adapted and/or modified by CENELEC, and translated by the member states to be used in the respective countries.
 Standardization Institutes in the member state take care of their translation and distribution.